Hold On (Alabama Shakes song)

 "Hold On" is a song by American rock band Alabama Shakes.
-The track was first released on February 6, 2012 in the United Kingdom as the lead single from the studio album Boys & Girls (2012).
+The track was first released on February 6, 2012, in the United Kingdom as the lead single from the studio album Boys & Girls (2012).

 Music video

-A music video to accompany the release of "Hold On" was first released on YouTube on 30 March 2012.
+A music video to accompany the release of "Hold On" was first released on YouTube on March 30, 2012.
 In this video, the song was performed live in a studio.
-As of November 2022, the video has over 49 million views.

 Reception

 "Hold On" received critical acclaim from music critics.
 Rolling Stone named it the best song of 2012.
 It was also voted the 11th best single of 2012 by The Village Voice's 40th annual Pazz & Jop poll.